Level 1 Bat Capture & Handling Workshop (PA) June 23-27, 2026

 Lodging: Lodging is not included in the cost of this training.
 Various lodging is in Ohiopyle but availability is challenging due to the town being a summer recreation hub.
 Other options are in nearby Farmington or Uniontown.

 Meals: At least 4 lunches are provided during this workshop.
-A number of food options are nearby.
+A number of food options are nearby, but are not open after the evening field trips.
 Coffee service will be available during daytimes.

 Pre-course Preparation: Participants should be prepared to hike over uneven terrain, at night, carrying personal gear and up to 50-pounds of field gear.
 Students must bring personal field gear including headlamps, appropriate clothing, bat handling gloves, and footwear for working outdoors, and basic personal items.
 Insect repellent for chiggers, ticks, and mosquitos is strongly advised, and poison ivy is present.
 Some sites require working in knee-deep water, in thick mud; waders or other appropriate footwear is highly recommended.
 All survey equipment for capturing bats is provided.